dave/wildernessprime/content/expeditions/great-himalaya-trail-2019/tracking.en.md

 draft: true

 ---
 We're planning to start the hike around April 12th 2019.
 Our Garmin InReach satellite tracker will update this map every few minutes.
-Our intended route is marked in red and yellow (each coloured section is one day of hiking), and our actual track is blue.
+Our intended route is marked in red and yellow - each coloured section being one day of hiking, and our actual track is blue.

 <iframe src="https://share.garmin.com/wildernessprime" frameborder="0" marginwidth="0" marginheight="0" style="width: 100%; height:100vh;"></iframe>